andreacaron/swdevel-lab-hfarm/README.md

 3. Implement the frontend code within your web application.
 4. Create an HTML template (e.g., "periferia.html") to display the search form and results.
 5. Customize the form fields and design as needed to fit your application's requirements.

+## Usage

+To use the application, follow these steps:
+1. Ensure that the CSV file ("dove-alloggiare.csv") is present in the specified path in the code;
+3. Tests are provided to ensure the correct functioning of the functions in various scenarios.

+## IMPORTANT ANNOTATIONS

+- To run the different tests please write in the terminal pytest --cov=app --cov-report=html tests/ and also this command coverage report -m, to ensure that all our tests cover all the lines of our codes.

+- pycodestyle has been runned in the terminal of these modules:
+1. main.py -backend
+2. test_main.py -backend
+3. main.py -frontend
+**Remark**: no pep8 errors were found except for this one in test_main.py: *E402 module level import not at top of file* We could not fix it because it was necessary to keep that order of code lines otherwise the 'import app' command would have caused an unsurpessable error.

+- The developed tests comprehend the use of both pytest and unittest, since each member of the group used the one that fitted better with his/her expectations and with the developed code.

+- pydoc -w has been runned in the terminal in both main.py for the backend and frontend to ensure that the documentation was appropriate.

+- The different html modules in the frontend are named accordingly with their main funcions.
+eg: essentials.html is the web page which displays the Flask route for the essentials services in the Veneto region for the different allocations.

+- The images in the Web Page are linked to the owners.
+We **do not own them**.

+- The work was equally splitted among the different group members.

+- Tool used for the Software Project Development:
+1. Whatsapp
+2. Google doc
+3. Github
+4. Github Desktop
+5. Docker
+6. Terminal using git

 # CONCLUSION